SionGriffiths/SpacePirates/README.md

 Press W, A and D to move.

-Press SPACEBAR to fire lasers.
+Press SPACEBAR to fire RED lasers.
+Press B to fire BLUE lasers.
+Press G to fire GREEN lasers.

-(Press P to initiate an enemy ship sequence - Soon!)
+Press P to initiate an enemy ship sequence - ship navigates from off-screen to random coordinate (within range), and then turns tracking the player's ship.

+Press O to place an asteroid randomly.

+Press T to toggle instructions.

+Press Y to toggle debug mode - very pretty!

 ===================================